ner0-m/elsa/CONTRIBUTING.md

 ### Bug reports

 Report bugs to our [issue tracker](https://gitlab.lrz.de/IP/elsa/-/issues).
-In the description include information about the elsa version, your system, a (if possible minimal) step by step guide or example code to reproduce the error and what the expected behaviour should be.
+In the description include information about the elsa version, your system, a (if possible minimal) step-by-step guide or example code to reproduce the error and what the expected behaviour should be.

 ### Fix issues